 Let us take a look at some of the important points that you need to consider when you are applying for a loan:

 Taking a loan when you are unemployed is a very big step.
 You need to make sure that you will be able to repay.
-Plan your monthly expenses and include your personal loan EMIs in your monthly expenses.
-After you add these EMIs to your monthly expenses, question yourself if you will be able to repay your full loan on time.
+Plan your monthly expenses and include your personal loan instalments in your monthly expenses.
+After you add these instalments to your monthly expenses, question yourself if you will be able to repay your full loan on time.

 Banks have eligibility criteria to apply for a loan.
 You will typically be required to earn a minimum income, be a Singapore citizen or a permanent resident or a foreign national with an employment pass, and be above 21 years old.
 Some banks may be lenient with you regarding their minimum income criteria.
 However, you will have to meet the other criteria.
 Apart from the income, age, and nationality criteria, you will also have to meet other criteria such as not being bankrupt.
 You should not be paying any other loan or credit card debts while applying for this personal loan.
 You should not have any outstanding balances from any short-term debts also.